cbuescher/elasticsearch/README.md

 If you have made an error you can also remove specific annotations by id.

-1. Issue `python3 admin.py list annotations --environment=nightly` and find the right annotation.
+1. Issue `night-rally-admin list annotations --environment=nightly` and find the right annotation.
 Note that only the 20 most recent annotations are shown.
 You can show more, by specifying `--limit=NUMBER`.
 2. Suppose the id of the annotation that we want to delete is `AVwM0jAA-dI09MVLDV39`.
-Then issue `python3 admin.py delete annotation --id=AVwM0jAA-dI09MVLDV39`.
+Then issue `night-rally-admin delete annotation --id=AVwM0jAA-dI09MVLDV39`.

-For more details, please issue `python3 admin.py delete annotation --help`.
+For more details, please issue `night-rally-admin delete annotation --help`.

 **Note:** The admin tool also supports a dry-run mode for all commands that would change the data store.
 Just append `--dry-run`.